Advertisement

 Nicotine replacement therapy

-What better way to stop nicotine cravings than more nicotine?
-No, it’s not cheating, it’s nicotine replacement therapy, which includes nicotine patches, gum and lozenges.
-You’ll still experience withdrawals because the nicotine replacement methods aren’t as efficient at delivering nicotine as smoking, but the withdrawals won’t be as severe.
-Using nicotine replacement therapy can increase your chance of quitting by 50 to 70 percent.
+It may seem obvious, but one way to ease nicotine cravings is to take in a controlled dose of nicotine.
+This approach is called nicotine replacement therapy (NRT).
+It includes nicotine patches, gum, and lozenges.
+You’ll still experience withdrawal because the nicotine replacement methods aren’t as efficient at delivering nicotine as smoking, but the withdrawal won’t be as severe.
+Using nicotine replacement therapy can increase your chance of quitting smoking by 50 to 70 percent.

 pharmacist giving someone medicine